Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 An activity-handler typically has some activity specific data that it manipulates.
 Data structures for this activity-specific data are designed
 and stored in an ActivityHandlerExtension structure.
-The base ActivityHandler structure contains a ptr to a union of ActivityHandlerExtension structs.
+The base ActivityHandler struct contains a ptr to a union of ActivityHandlerExtension structs.
 A specific ActivityHandler defines their own ActivityHandlerExtension struct
 and adds it to this union.
 Since the base ActivityHandler struct is passed to the intent-handler functions
 All intent-handlers of an activity-handler can access activity-specific data through it.